Matthew Fox: Career

 On December 2, 2006, Fox hosted Saturday Night Live with musical guests Tenacious D. In 2006, he co-starred with Matthew McConaughey in the sports drama We Are Marshall.
 He also played a bit part in the action film Smokin' Aces (along with Lost's co-star Néstor Carbonell and future cast member Kevin Durand) and starred in the 2008 thriller Vantage Point.
 In May 2008, Fox starred as Racer X in the movie Speed Racer.

 Fox has repeatedly stated that he is "done with television" after Lost.

 In 2011, he starred in the stage play In a Forest, Dark and Deep with Olivia Williams in London's West End.

 Fox co-starred in Alex Cross (2012), as the villain, Michael "The Butcher" Sullivan, nicknamed "Picasso".
 For the role, Fox developed an extremely muscular physique and shed most of his body fat.
 The film was a critical and commercial failure but Fox was praised for his transformation and credibility in a vastly different role from Lost's Jack Shephard.

 He appeared very briefly in the 2013 film World War Z which starred Brad Pitt.

-He starred in the film Extinction released in July 2015, directed by Miguel Ángel Vivas, an adaptation of Juan de Dios Garduño's bestselling book Y pese a todo.
+He starred in the film Extinction that was released in July 2015.
+Directed by Miguel Ángel Vivas, the film is an adaptation of Juan de Dios Garduño's bestselling novel, Y pese a todo.

 That same year, Fox also co-starred in the critically acclaimed American horror Western Bone Tomahawk.
 He had always wanted to act in a Western.

+From 2014 to 2021, Fox took a break from acting to spend time with his family.

-After seven years away from the screen, Fox was cast in the lead role of a limited series Last Light, which was released on Peacock.
+In 2021, Fox was cast in the lead role of a limited series Last Light, which was released on Peacock.

 Personal life

 In 1992, Fox married his long-time girlfriend, Margherita Ronchi, a native of Italy.
 The couple met while Fox was a student at Columbia.
-The couple later had two children, Kyle Allison and Byron.
+The couple have two children.
 Fox is also a photographer.
-A bonus disc released with The Complete First Series of Lost includes features "The Art of Matthew Fox", showing pictures he took of the cast and crew while on set.
+A bonus disc released with The Complete First Series of Lost features "The Art of Matthew Fox", showing pictures he took of the cast and crew while on set.

 Fox has a passion for flying airplanes, and owns a Bonanza G36.
 "To be up there by yourself, and it's all up to you whether it's gonna be an amazing flight or it's not gonna go as beautiful[ly].
 I feel like I'm hyper-prepared when I fly.
 There is so much you don't have control over."